konman01/Java/OOPS/Documentation.md

 * If instance has overrided method, when we refer such instance with either superclass reference or subclass reference, we get overrided implementation.
 (Look for code ClassCasting2.java program).

+## Polymorphism

+Object showing different behaviours at different stages of it lifecycle is known as Polymorphism.
+There are two types of polymorphism, Compiletime polymorphism and Runtime polymorphism.

+* In Compiletime polymorphism, teh method declaration is binded to its implementation at compile time.
+Since binding is hapenning at compile time, it is called as compiletime polymorphism.
+Compiletime polymorphism can be achieved by using method overloading.
+* In Runtime polymorphism, a method declaration is binded to its implementation at the runtime by JVM.
+Since binding happens at Runtime it is called as Runtime polymorphism.
+Runtime polymorphism can be achieved by using inheritance, method overriding and Type Casting

+## Generalization

+While developing a program , if we are referring a subclass instance by its superclass type, then we say the code is developed with generalization.
+The generalization helps us to achieve maintainable and enhanceable code.

+## Abstaction